centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 when errors occur during the import process, CLAPI will print out an error message along with the line number of the file, and you might need to store these output messages for troubleshooting later on.

-You can build your own CLAPI command file if you know the straightforward syntax.
+You can build your own CLAPI command file if you know the syntax.
 You can use the parameter described in Object Management with the syntax you can see in export files:

 ``` shell